robototes/robototes-website/README.md

 npm start
 ```

-The server is run using [forever](https://www.npmjs.com/package/forever) so it can be run in the
+The server is run using [forever](https://www.npmjs.com/package/forever/) so it can be run in the
 background.
 The following commands might also be useful:

 ```shell
 npm run status // Will display the currently running forever threads npm run stop // Stops the running server
 ```

+### <a id="tba">The Blue Alliance</a>

+THIS FEATURE IS STILL IN DEVELOPMENT

+[The Blue Alliance](https://www.thebluealliance.com/) is a service provided free of charge to FRC
+teams for scouting, watching, and reliving the FIRST Robotics Competition.
+One such feature in
+particular that we use is a subscription to webhooks that provide us with realtime event updates.
+We use these webhooks to build a customized feed for our users with all events regarding our team.

 ### Best practices